jk32768/courtz-website/help/03-session-profiles.md

 Attendance can be recorded before arriving at the venue.

-Each Session Profile displays an **Attendance** button showing the number of players currently marked as attending and the total number of players in the profile (for example, **15/20**).
+Each Session Profile displays an Attendance indicator showing the number of players currently marked as attending and the total number of players in the profile (for example, **15/20**).

 Select the Attendance button to open the Attendance dialog.
 Select the players expected to attend, then save the attendance.